Worm Gearing

 Self-locking feature

 In this case, the point of intersection of the curve with the horizontal axis (red circled), which defines the self-locking limit, is important.
 It is the moment when gearing cannot be moved using even the highest possible torque acting on the worm gear (this feature is used in lifting mechanisms, for instance).
-The self-locking limit occurs when the pitch angle equals to the angle of friction.
+The self-locking limit occurs when the lead angle equals to the angle of friction.

 In practice, the following self-locking features are used as a minimum: